Updated: Feb 9

 “Ask, and it will be given you; seek, and you will find; knock and it will be opened to you; for every one that asks receives; and he that seeks finds, and to him that knocks it will be opened.”
 Matthew 7:7-8

-How many of you enjoyed playing hide & seek as a child?
-When my boys were very young children they couldn’t wait to be found, even to the point of making a noise so I could find them!
+How many of you enjoyed playing hide and seek as a child?
+When my boys were very young children they couldn’t wait to be found, even to the point of making a noise so I could find them.
 They didn’t understand the concept of hiding!
 But the older they got the more they didn’t want to be found and learned to be very good at hiding.

-As a church family, it should be our mission to keep seeking those kids that are “hiding.”
+As a church family it should be our mission to keep seeking those kids that are “hiding.”
 Not only that, we can teach them to reverse the role of hide and seek.
-Teach them to be seekers.
+Teach them to be the seekers.

 by :: Norma Shepherd